-I missed the application deadline, can I still be considered for the Resident Assistant Position?
+I missed the application deadline, can I still be considered for one of these positions?

-No. Completing the application is essential to move forward in the Resident Assistant Selection Process.
-All applications are due on January 28, 2019 at 9 am, any requests for late applications will not be accepted under any circumstances.
+No. Completing the application is essential to move forward in the Residential Life Student Staff Selection Process.
+All applications are due on December 20, 2019 at 9 am, any requests for late applications will not be accepted under any circumstances.

-Group Process interviews are the second step of the RA selection process.
-As long as all application materials are submitted appropriately, academic requirements and conduct standards are met, all RA applicants will receive an invitation to the group process interview.
+Group Process interviews are the second step of the Residential Life Student Staff selection process.
+As long as all application materials are submitted appropriately, academic requirements and conduct standards are met, all candidates will receive an invitation to the group process interview.

 During Group Process, candidates will be led through a series of interactive activities by Residential Life Staff facilitators.
-The Group Process Interviews usually are approximately 2 hours long and will take place on February 8th, 9th, 10th.
+The Group Process interview will be approximately 2 ½ hours long and will take place on February 7th-9th 2020.

-How should I prepare for Group Process Day?
+How should I prepare for Group Process Interviews?

 All candidates will participate in the following: